hamishgibbs/bubble/Readme.md

 bubble process.R -csv -test
 ```

 -csv: generate a template for outputting a csv file
 -png: generate a template for outputting a png image
+-module: generate a template for a module
 -test: set up a corresponding test file